3/30/2015

 1. Waterproof or water-repellent outer layers (nylon, plastic) repels pepper spray and tear gas

 2. Eye, Breathing and Face Protection: Ski or swim goggles.
 Safety goggles.
-Clear face shield, etc. Bandanna (wet with water, lemon juice or apple-cider vinegar (for tear gas), scarf, mask, sheild, helmet.
+Clear face shield, etc. Bandanna, scarf, mask (wet with water, lemon juice or apple-cider vinegar (for tear gas).
+Helmet.

 3. Water! (lots) in sports bottles for flushing away chemicals in eyes or on skin.
 Hydration.